 Food Babe Writes: “And… Almond Butter is Better For Your Health”

 I can’t argue, that nutritionally, Almond butter wins the fight.
-But is amazing, it doesn’t even need salt to taste good, because it has its own sweet taste.
+It’s an amazing alternative, it doesn’t even need salt to taste good because it has its own sweet taste.
 But I guess, most people like peanut butter solely for the salty taste.
 Is it wrong to like it and consume it?

 I think it’s an amazing and fun product.
 Will I use it daily and a lot?
-Nope, just like I don’t use any nut butters daily!
-I mostly bought it because my boyfriend likes peanuts, and he’s going through my peanut butter jar more quickly than I’d like!
-If he can get the same taste without less fats and oils, it would be better considering we like our calories from fats low.
+Nope, just like I don’t use any nut butter daily!
+I mostly bought it because my boyfriend likes peanuts and it’s a good way to add peanut taste to smoothies and other recipes.
 And you won’t die from eating 2 tbsp of this product… unless you have a peanut allergy of course.

-I don’t see this as a health product, it’s still peanut butter and it’s not like it’s a low fat product either, it actually contains 13g of fat per 100g – I usually aim for lower.
-Though it will be fun to use it in my Asian cooking, I’ve been avoiding recipes that calls for peanut butter sauces, while I enjoy fatty foods I don’t like the feeling after… I will also try to play with it as frosting and filling.
-It’s seem to be a very versatile product!
+I don’t see this as a health product, it’s still peanut butter and it’s not like it’s a low-fat product either, it actually contains 13g of fat per 100g.
+Though it will be fun to use it in my Asian cooking, I’ve been avoiding recipes that call for peanut butter sauces, while I enjoy fatty foods I don’t like the feeling after… I will also try to play with it as frosting and filling.
+It seems to be a very versatile product!

 INGREDIENTS: Roasted Peanuts, Sugar and Salt.

 Disclaimer: While my view of oils is that of what I write because that’s a true fact and I personally avoid using oils in my cooking as much as possible, I do in fact sometimes cook with a little bit of oil when water isn’t an option.
 But I don’t think Coconut Oil or any oil should be consumed in large quantities and be seen as a Health Product because of its unnatural composition.